 Sir John William Sutton Pringle was the college's first professional zoologist, joining the college as a Fellow and University Lecturer in zoology in 1945.
 His interest were in insect physiology and in 1959 he became Reader in Experimental Cytology, before moving to a Professorship in Oxford in 1961.
 He was elected a Fellow of the Royal Society in 1954 in recognition to his work on insect flight muscles and cicada song.

 Another FRS physiologist was Richard Darwin Keynes (Fellow 1952), who worked on neurophysiology, including demonstration of how electric fish generate electric currents.
-John Fincham (1944, Bye-Fellow 1949) was a pioneer of microbial geneticist and was appointed to a string of lectureships and professorships in botany and genetics in Leicester, Leeds and Edinburgh, before being appointed the Arthur Balfour Professor of Genetics in Cambridge (1984-91).
+John Fincham (1944, Bye-Fellow 1949) was a pioneer of microbial genetics and was appointed to a string of lectureships and professorships in botany and genetics in Leicester, Leeds and Edinburgh, before being appointed the Arthur Balfour Professor of Genetics in Cambridge (1984-91).